 A NEW-BORN SYMBOL OF ARMENIA

-Long years of thirsty and love for cinema resulted in the establishment of Golden Apricot Yerevan International Film Festival in 2004.
-It was just a dream, a thought in three people’s mind: Harutyun Khachatryan, Film Director and Festival General Director; Mikayel Stamboltsyan, Film Critic and Program Director; and Susanna Harutyunyan, Film Critic and Artistic Director, which became reality in Yerevan, the capital city of Republic of Armenia in 2004.
-The film festival was called so as the apricot symbolizes Armenia, it is indispensable part of Armenia: a Latin name of an apricot is “prunus аrmeniaсa” that means “the Armenian plum” and the warm colour of apricot is found in Armenian national flag.
+Years of passion and love for cinema resulted in the establishment of Golden Apricot Yerevan International Film Festival in 2004.
+Before then, It was just a dream, a thought in three people’s minds: Harutyun Khachatryan, Film Director and Festival General Director; Mikayel Stamboltsyan, Film Critic and Program Director; and Susanna Harutyunyan, Film Critic and Artistic Director, until it became reality in Yerevan, the capital city of Republic of Armenia.
+The film festival's name refers to the apricot, a fruit native to Armenia.
+Whose Latin name is “prunus аrmeniaсa” which translates to “the Armenian plum.”
+A popular symbol of the country, the warm colour of apricot is even found on the tricolored Armenian national flag.

 Golden Apricot Yerevan International Film Festival carries the theme:

 In Armenia’s past there have been many crossroads of cultures and civilizations, as it has been a flash point for competing geopolitical forces for millennia.
 This resulted in a civilization replete with international influences and a dynamic arts heritage.
 Hence GAIFF’s impassioned mantra is to build bridges and foster dialogue between different cultures.
 GAIFF welcomes films representing diverse ethnic groups, religions, and nations that depict the human experience.
 GAIFF wants to show the everyday lives of ordinary and extraordinary people alike,

 , along with their troubles and joys.
 Illustrating their journey as they try to find meaning and struggle to redefine themselves in a world that recognizes fewer and fewer boundaries and is always changing.